 My son has taken music lessons for a couple years.
 It’s mostly been classical training.
 Will this workshop be right for him?

 The most important skill besides having a basic command of your instrument, is the ability to learn by ear.
 This is a skill that will become easier, the more it is practiced.
-Some people very naturally play (and learn) by ear, and others find it more challenging.
+Some people very naturally play (and learn) by ear, and others find it more challenging, especially classically trained, music-reading musicians.
 For cellos, a little theory background could be helpful when discussing chords.

 Will we get sheet music to help us learn the tunes?